 Landing date: 18 February 2021

 What is ExoMars 2020?
-The favourable alignment of Mars and Earth makes 2020 a major year for Mars exploration.
-As well as the NASA Mars mission, the European Space Agency (ESA) is planning to send its own rover - Europe’s first - to the planet.
+The favourable alignment of Mars and Earth initially made 2020 a major year for Mars exploration.
+As well as the NASA Mars mission, the European Space Agency (ESA) planned to send its own rover - Europe’s first - to the planet.
 The rover is called Rosalind Franklin after the British DNA pioneer, and is designed to extract and analyse rock samples and search for traces of life on Mars.

 China Mars probe and Hope Mars mission